 LINE 6 POD Pro

-Famous rack unit capable of modeling an entire FX chain including amplifiers, cabinets, mics, and effects, used by countless musicians both live and in the studio at the turn of the century.Senoue began using it in 2000, and paired with the PodXT in 2002, recorded almost everything with these units until around 2010.
-The "Modern Hi-Gain" (Soldano X88 emulation) setting paired with the "Flanger" (ADA Flanger emulation) can be considered the "sound" of Sonic Adventure 2, though he used a variety of the amps, cabs, and effects the unit had to offer.The last known song recorded with the POD Pro was "Chemical Plant Act 2" from Sonic Generations.It's important to note that Senoue did not plug his guitar directly into the POD units, but first went through the VHT Valvulator I, a tube buffer that helped the amp simulator sound more lifelike.
+Famous rack unit capable of modeling an entire FX chain including amplifiers, cabinets, mics, and effects, used by countless musicians both live and in the studio at the turn of the century.Senoue began using it in 2000, and paired with the PODxt in 2002, recorded almost everything with these units until around 2010.
+The "Modern Hi Gain" (Soldano X88 emulation) setting paired with the "Flanger" (ADA Flanger emulation) can be considered the "sound" of Sonic Adventure 2, though he used a variety of the amps, cabs, and effects the unit had to offer.Firmware updates to the POD Pro made via physical EPROM chip replacements changed the tone of the amp models slightly over time, though it's unknown whether Senoue would have made use of these.The last known song recorded with the POD Pro was "Chemical Plant Act 2" from Sonic Generations, the only song on that game to feature the device.It's important to note that Senoue did not plug his guitar directly into the POD units, but first went through the VHT Valvulator I, a tube buffer used to help create a more lifelike tone.

-LINE 6 PodXT
+LINE 6 PODxt

 The successor to the POD, purchased by Senoue around 2002 and used heavily on Sonic Heroes, Shadow the Hedgehog, Sonic & the Black Knight, Crush 40, and other SEGA work.
-His is the "bean" unit, not the XT Pro, though in theory, they sound the same.The PodXT was his main amp simulator from 2002 through 2010, and was used in conjunction with the POD Pro on almost everything during that time.
-In an interview with SOUND DESIGNER magazine (March 2010), Senoue explains that he would often quad-track his guitars using the POD Pro for two layers and the PodXT for the other two.The 2.01 firmware update in 2004 drastically improved the sound of the amp models, so the sound of Shadow the Hedgehog and future games is quite different to that of Sonic Heroes.It's important to note that Senoue did not plug his guitar directly into the POD units, but first went through the VHT Valvulator I, a tube buffer that helped the amp simulator sound more lifelike.
+Senoue's is the "bean" unit, not the rack.The PodXT was his main amp simulator from 2002 through 2010, and was used in conjunction with the POD Pro on almost everything during that time.
+In an interview with SOUND DESIGNER magazine (March 2010), Senoue explains that he would often quad-track his guitars using the POD Pro for two layers and the PODxt for the other two.The 2.01 firmware update in 2004 drastically improved the sound of the amp models, but Senoue likely did not update to this version until late 2007.It's important to note that Senoue did not plug his guitar directly into the POD units, but first went through the VHT Valvulator I, a tube buffer that helped the amp simulator sound more lifelike.

 ZOOM G2.1Nu